Monthly Maintenance Checklist

 Humidity Setpoint Guidance

 Most homes feel comfortable around 45–50% RH.
 Basements may need 50–55% for stability, while damp rooms may require 45% until surfaces dry out.
+If you want a room-by-room target, use the target humidity calculator.

 Seasonal Storage